Witch trials in Sweden: 1608–1668

 The first wave of trials in Sweden, which occurred between the 1590s and 1610s (which was also the most intensive time period in Europe), stopped in the 1620s, and for the following forty years, death penalty for witchcraft was a rare sentence in Sweden.
 These first witch-trials were few compared to the large hysteria that would come to be in the 1660s and 70s.
 In 1635 the parliament, whose task it was to confirm the death sentences handed down by the local courts, expressed a relief that there had been very few cases of witch trials reported to them for a period of several years past.

 While the witch trials became more common in Sweden in the first half of the 17th century, they seldom resulted in death sentences.
 Prior to 1668, the most common outcome for someone accused for sorcery in Sweden was for the accused to be released or given a penalty other than death penalty.
-For example, out of the 14 people (3 men and 11 women) who were charged for sorcery (3 for witchcraft, 7 for harming humans or animals) in the province of Dalarna during 1631–1667, the wast majority received a mild punishment such as banishment or fines.
+For example, out of the 14 people (3 men and 11 women) who were charged for sorcery (3 for witchcraft, 7 for harming humans or animals) in the province of Dalarna during 1631–1667, the vast majority received a mild punishment such as banishment or fines.
 16 witchcraft trials (5 against men, 11 against women), were held in 1630–1671 according to Frykdal's books of upper district law, most of whom did not result in a death penalty.
 Indeed, the most serious trial in Dalarna before 1668 is considered to be the case of Håll Karin in 1663, which resulted in banishment from the area instead of death penalty.

 Witch trials hardly occurred during Queen Christina's reign.
 In 1648 the high profiled case of Olof Månsson was commuted from a death sentence to a disciplinarian punishment.
 In the winter of 1649 the queen ordered the witch trial in the Swedish province of Bremen-Verden in Germany be stopped so it wouldn't develop into a mass trial.
 However, while rare, the death penalty did occur in witchcraft trials during this time.
 In 1650, two old women from Umeå had admitted that they had traveled to Blåkulla and used magic tricks to milk other cows and were sentenced to death according to the 1608 law.
 When the High Court, which gave the sentence for decapitation and later being burned at a bonfire, referred the case to Christina, she approved the death sentence.
 In 1653, a woman from Lit in Jämtland was also sentenced to death for killing cattle with magic.
 It is considered the last death sentence for witchcraft in Sweden before 1668.
 Prior to 1668, a little under a hundred executions for witchcraft are estimated to have occurred in Sweden.